A little about me

 I worked as National Marketing Manager for Bon Appétit Management Company, where I led dozens of marketing campaigns, oversaw the launch of cutting-edge menu items, and devised messaging for in-person events, café promotions, and sustainability initiatives.

-I then moved into IT.
-I'm now a Senior Writer on the Content and Creative Services team at Aruba Networks, where I write about innovative hardware, software, and networking solutions for a top Silicon Valley-based tech company.
+I then moved into tech.
+I'm now a Senior Writer on the Content and Creative Services team at Aruba Networks, where I write about innovative hardware, software, and networking solutions for a top Silicon Valley-based technology company.

 I've had other adventures, too: I worked in Civil Rights at the U.S. Department of Justice (where I wore a wire for some investigations), earned a professional chef's degree (then worked in a Viennese-style pastry shop), and taught English as a Peace Corps Volunteer in Eritrea, East Africa.